fernando-mc/fernandomc.com/content/posts/public-transit-game-theory.md

 Well, 12 days of rides only costs me about $78 so it's starting to look like fare-dodging is probably a bad idea.

-But, Charles says, that's just because I occassionally rode at non-standard commute times - Around happy hours when drunk folks are probably thinking they can get away without paying for the light rail (and fare enforcement knows that).
+But, Charles says, that's just because I occasionally rode at non-standard commute times - Around happy hours when drunk folks are probably thinking they can get away without paying for the light rail (and fare enforcement knows that).
 I was only ever asked once during my normal commute.
 What do the odds look like when you split this out?

-Well, my standard commute was probably about 30 days out of all of that and my non-standard days were about 7
+Well, my non-standard commute was probably only four evenings after happy hours.
+The fact that I was stopped twice on those rides is probably just coincidence.
+While it certainly *seems* like two of four times is a pretty aggressive ratio - given the sample size let's just ignore this.

+I must have commuted during standard hours 33 times.
+During those times I was checked only once.
+So now we have a model which Charles seems more interested in.
+In this model he can assume that for about every 33 tickets he would have purchased he will probably get caught.

+33 tickets * $3.25 = $107.25

+So in this optimistic case it seems like for every $107.25 we could save we'd probably end up getting caught and paying an $124 fee.
+Unfortunately for Charles it doesn't seem like this would be a logical way to save a few bucks.

+Obviously our sample is a little bit warped here, but overall this makes sense.
+The light has to maintain this sort of equilibrium in order to make sure people do not start doing this.

+There is a lot of interesting information on [interesting analysis](http://www.kiro7.com/news/local/sound-transit-loses-more-than-550k-annually-to-fare-jumpers/460804029) that comes up when trying to determine how many fare enforcement officers to employ to maintain a beneficial equilibrium.
+As it stands I think commuters far prefer this sort of enforcement because it speeds up wait times significantly when compared to turnstyle enforcement and is safer at stops where turnstyles might prompt fare-dodgers to walk into the street to get to the train platform.

 I've since moved somewhere else within the greater Seattle area and left Charles to fend for himself.
-From having to ride the bus into town occasionally I've also re-realized that trains are by far the better form of transit.
-The one thing I will admit is that buses are much better at fare collection.
+From having to ride the bus into town occasionally I've also re-realized that trains are by far the better form of transit - so please, please, don't be a fare-dodger.